-In the crowd of kids, he spotted Apollo, tall, gangly, with long oily black hair.
+In the crowd of kids, he spotted Hermes, tall, gangly, with long oily black hair.
 Hermes was one of his students from the Psychoanalysis course he taught last semester.
-He thought about his name: “Apollo.”
+He thought about his name: “Hermes.”
 The boy was from Indonesia, if he remembered correctly, and his parents had accrued a fortune from their international law firm which oversaw the trade of goods, mostly electronics, between the countries of Asia and the U.S. The banners swinging in the background were clad with red hammers and sickles, proudly announcing in black letters that they were the Algonquin University Student Communist Organization, or AUSCO, and Hermes was standing in front of the banners with his arms crossed, nodding his head in smug confidence.
 Various anti-Trump signs bobbed up and down in the crowd.
 The park was empty.
 A cloud of titanium gray loomed overhead, obscuring the transparency in all the architectural glass encasing the surrounding buildings.
 Susskind tightened his grip on his leather messenger bag and hastened his pace.

 He boarded the train and sat down on the greasy blue bench.
 Halfway into his ride, a young woman juggling an absurd number of tote bags stepped through the sliding doors and grabbed a silver bar.
 Susskind offered his seat, stuttering out a sentence.